 Barley is one of the oldest grains cultivated in human civilization.
-And even to this day it is found in most of the Indian households.
-Barley has many benefits when incorporated in the daily diet.
+And even to this day, it is found in most of the Indian households.
+Barley has many benefits when incorporated into the daily diet.
 One cup of barley has only 1gm of fat, and an impressive 10gms of protein and 6gms of fiber.

-High fiber content means, one can stay fuller for a longer period of time.
+High fiber content means one can stay fuller for a longer period of time.
 Most of the fiber in barley is insoluble fiber which bulks up once inside.
-It helps in digestion and relives constipation.
+It helps in digestion and relieves constipation.

 To include this in your weight loss diet, consult your respective nutritionist or your bariatric surgeon.
 For people under diabetes medication or insulin, consult your diabetologist or a metabolic surgeon before including in your diet.